God of War III (PlayStation 3)

 But you know all of this.
 All signs point to God of War III being a fun, challenging and exciting action game that grips you till the very end, and while this is no small feat, that’s really all it is.
 The absolutely astonishing opening sequence paints a picture of a product that is not screwing around, yet only once does the game even come close to matching its promising start.
 (I wondered for much of the game if I would ever fight one of the titans.
 The answer is yes.)
 For all of the sweeping camera shots over each elaborately designed set piece, for all of the shrieking choirs and wailing strings in the orchestra, God of War III is simply an action game.
 Try not to get caught up in its rich production values and you’ll still have an awful lot of fun with it.

-If you enjoyed this God of War III review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this God of War III review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!